How to Paint Vertical Stripes on Walls

 Painting stripes on your walls can be an exciting way to jazz up your room.
-Use the techniques on this page to paint vertical stripes on your walls.
+Use the techniques on this page to paint vertical stripes on one or all of your walls.
 Instructions include determining widths, measuring, marking and painting.
 Using the formula and methods here you can paint two-toned or multi-colored stripes using equal or varied widths.

 If you want more than one width for your stripes choose the widest one first, you can then divide that into progressively smaller sizes to get as many different widths as you want.
 Start by measuring the wall and take note of the length in inches.
 Divide that length by the width you want for your stripes.
 This will give you the total number that will fit in the available space.
 Here's the formula:

 Wall Length ÷ Stripe Width = Number of Stripes Across a Wall